Cameron Burgess: Swansea City

+On 17 September 2025, Burgess scored twice in Swansea City’s 3–2 victory over Nottingham Forest in the Carabao Cup third round.
+He began the comeback with Swansea’s first goal and later secured the win with a stoppage-time strike, sending the club into the last 16.
+On 8 November 2025, Burgess scored two own goals in a 4–1 home loss against his former club Ipswich Town.
+He later apologised to Swansea fans on social media for his part in the team's poor performance.

 International career

 Scotland

 Burgess played for Scotland at under-18 and under-19 levels and took part in the 2014 UEFA European Under-19 Championship qualification campaign, playing the full game against Latvia in a 1–1 draw.

 Australia

 In September 2014 Burgess switched his allegiance permanently to Australia.
 He was named in the Australia squad for the 2014 AFC U-19 Championship held in Myanmar.

 16 March 2015, Burgess was selected as one of twelve overseas based players in a squad of twenty three by head-coach, Aurelio Vidmar, to take part in the Australian Olyroos' qualification campaign on the road to Brazil 2016 Olympic Games.
 The first stage of qualification began in a tournament held in Kaohsiung City, Taiwan, against minnows Hong Kong, Myanmar and hosts Taiwan.
-The Olyroos progressed past this qualification tournmanet to qualify for the AFC U-23 Championship, which doubles as the final qualification round for the AFC for the Olympics.
+The Olyroos progressed past this qualification tournament to qualify for the AFC U-23 Championship, which doubles as the final qualification round for the AFC for the Olympics.
 On 23 December 2015, Burgess was again selected by Vidmar to form part of the Olyroos squad for the 2016 AFC U-23 Championship held in Doha, Qatar between 14 and 30 January 2016.

+Burgess was first selected for the full Australia squad in September 2023.
+His debut came in a friendly against Mexico where he played a full game as centre-back, giving away a penalty-kick in the second-half of a 2–2 draw at Arlington, Texas.